BreizhZut/Capstone_NLP_NgramPrediction/README.md

 	*  `NLP_MilesStone2_dtweed_files/figure_html` directory containing the figures

 ### R scripts

-1. R scripts relevant to the first report (now outdated)
-	* `NLP_capstone.R` script file containing function shown in the report
-	* `build_word_prediction_model.R` script containing a function take a directory of text documents for training and returns a prediction data frame as a function of the first and second word.
-1. R script relevant to the second report
 * `processing.R` Contains the relevant function necessary to process the data
 * `build_dictionaries.R` contains the necessary function to create a dictionary of words
 * `stat_sampling.R` contains the functions necessary to reproduce the data frame used  for creating the different figures of the second report.

 ### Data file